amanzi/amanzi/spack/README.md

     extra_rpaths: []
 ```

-If that is the case, one option is to install a different compiler such as gcc and then create a [mixed toolchain] (https://spack.readthedocs.io/en/latest/getting_started.html):
+If that is the case, one option is to install a different compiler such as gcc and then create a [mixed toolchain](https://spack.readthedocs.io/en/latest/getting_started.html):

 ```
 spack install gcc@11.2.0